Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *more advanced and precise way to find subsurface Lava Lakes*
 * When Searching for an Ocean Ravine, turn on Entity Hitboxes (F3 + B), and look out for Floating Kelp
 	* *if you see floating Kelp in a Deep Ocean, there is [likely a Ravine below it](https://youtu.be/yGyMWYhHYoQ?t=471)*
-* To avoid Glitchy Buckets while making Nether Portals, [don't move while grabbing Lava](https://youtu.be/EjwStTX4U3A)
+* To avoid Glitchy Buckets while making Nether Portals, [don't move your cursor while grabbing Lava](https://youtu.be/EjwStTX4U3A)
 * Since Buckets of Water don't work in the Nether, when you finish your Nether Portal, fill the Bucket with Lava
-* if you plan on Microlensing your Bastion in the Nether, turn on the F3 Menu before you teleport to the Nether
+* While teleporting to the Nether, turn on the F3 Menu to save time while Microlensing

 ### The Nether
 * Falling while in a Boat will [negate all Fall Damage](https://youtu.be/REas9cmjlic?t=686)